Maria Mercedes (song): Background and production

-Release and commercial performance
+Release and reception

 To promote the single a music video was made for Thalía's Televisa special Love... y otras fantasias.
 The video begins with María Mercedes selling lottery tickets and then we see scenes of Thalía singing and some clips of the telenovela.
 Thalía (in a red dress) dances with Jorge Luis with many of the characters of the soap opera looking to them.
 The video concludes with Thalía saying "Yes sir" and the people clapping.

-The song was successfun in Thalía's native country, it peaked at #10 in Mexico City in the charts of the newspaper El Siglo de Torreón, and #11 in Mexico in the Notitas Musicales's chart.
+The song was successful in Thalía's native country, it peaked at 10 in Mexico City in the charts of the newspaper El Siglo de Torreón, and number 11 in Mexico in the Notitas Musicaless chart.
+In 2024, Billboard named "Maria Mercedes" as one of the all-time best telenovelas songs.